Ford Thunderbird (tenth generation): Model year changes and design

 For the 1991 model year, Ford reintroduced a V8 option with the 5.0L V8, which included a sports suspension package.
 The engine was used through the 1993 model year and was rated at 200 hp at 4,000 rpm and 275 lbft of torque at 3,000 rpm; gains of 45 hp and 10 lbft of torque respectively over the 1988 Thunderbird.
 Like the standard 3.8 L V6, the V8 was only mated to the AOD 4-speed automatic transmission.
 On the television program MotorWeek in a review of the 1991 Thunderbird and similar Mercury Cougar, a road test of a V8-equipped Thunderbird revealed that the car could accelerate from 0 to 60 mph in 9.2 seconds; approximately two seconds faster than a standard V6 Thunderbird but about two seconds slower than a Super Coupe.

-For 1992, the Thunderbird received its first styling update with a reshaped decklid featuring new LED illuminated taillamp units.
+For 1992, the Thunderbird received its first styling update with a reshaped decklid featuring new LED illuminated tail lamp units.
+This was the first time LEDs were used in the taillights of a production car.
 A V8 Sport model was offered for this year only featuring the Super Coupe front fascia with fog lamps, lower body accent stripes and an upgraded suspension and handling package.
 For 1993, all Thunderbirds used the Super Coupe front fascia.

-Mid-cycle refresh
+Mid-cycle refreshes

 The Thunderbird received an extensive mid-cycle refresh for 1994, with revisions to powertrain, exterior appearance, addition of safety features, and a total redesign of its interior.

 The front fascia saw substantial styling changes with larger air intakes in the bumper cover, new headlamps, and a new, slightly more curvaceous hood.
 The Thunderbird emblem was moved from the front edge of the hood to the upper air intake slot in the bumper cover.
-The interior was completely redesigned to accommodate dual front airbags and to optimize driver comfort and convenience.
+The interior was completely redesigned to accommodate dual front airbags and to optimize driver comfort and convenience, which resulted in the deletion of motorized seat belts and they were replaced with the regular seat belts.
 It featured wrap-around cockpit style instrumentation with a new steering wheel, radio and climate controls, and sweeping curves on the door panels and dashboard surfaces.
 LX models featured revised seat designs with a choice of new fabric or leather seating surfaces.

 Arguably the most dramatic change for 1994, however, was the new 4.6 L Modular SOHC V8 which replaced the "5.0" small block engine.
 The 4.6 L V8 was rated at 205 hp at 4,500 rpm and 265 lbft of torque at 3,200 rpm and brought with it an updated powertrain control module, the EEC-V (base V6 Thunderbirds and Super Coupes continued to use the older EEC-IV).
 An electronically controlled 4R70W 4-speed automatic transmission replaced the AOD automatic transmission in all instances where it was previously used in the Thunderbird.
 Car and Driver reviewed the 4.6 L V8 and it managed a 0 to 60 mph acceleration time of 8.1 seconds and a quarter-mile being completed in 16.3 seconds at 87 mph.